beginning of content

 TENS should not be used:

-TENS should not be used by:
+TENS should not be used if you:

 How can I get a TENS machine?